Annotation Queues¶

 - Total items in the queue

-- Completed items (reached required number of reviews)
+- Completed items (reached required number of reviews; for multi-reviewer queues, an authoritative annotation has also been selected)

 - Flagged items